 - Domain Name Service: This is the glue between network names and IP addresses. - Remember: Humans like names, computers like numbers.
 DNS is a service like so many others, mapping names to numbers and numbers to names.
 Mostly a convenience. - Also provides for email functionality, geographic load balancing and limited service failover capabilities.

 STATIC CONFIGURATION

-- The first two components of static configuration are IP address and netmask. - These provide LAN-level access - ifconfig: Network Interface configuration tool - Basic idea: - ifconfig eth0 192.168.0.100 netmask 255.255.255.0
+- The first two components of static configuration are IP address and netmask.

+- These provide LAN-level access

+- To view current address:

+- ip addr list

 GATEWAYS